59033966514

 Guessing passwords

 Passwords should be hard to crack but easy to remember.
 Unfortunately, people underestimate the risks and lean too heavily toward making their passwords memorable.
-Often it’s easy to access information simply by guessing that the password is, in fact, “password.”
+Some hackers can access information simply by guessing the password.
+In fact, “admin”, “password”, and “123456” were among the most common weak passwords in the United States in 2025.

 Use a password manager to store all your passwords and help protect against password cracking.Password managers are a secure way to store your passwords.